 Because Sonobeat's Western Hills Drive studio in the Joseys' northwest Austin home is in a residential neighborhood where loud nighttime recording sessions aren't tolerated by neighbors, the Joseys begin using the auditorium at the First Cumberland Presbyterian Church, where they are longtime members, to record rock groups.
 The church auditorium is large – it houses a full-size basketball court – and, because of its high ceiling, offers good recording acoustics.
-The church auditorium is available almost every weekday and on Saturdays, making it an attractive remote recording facility.
+The church auditorium is available almost every weekday and on weekend evenings, making it an attractive remote recording facility.
 As a bonus, it's conveniently located near the Western Hills Drive studio.
 The first groups Sonobeat records at the church auditorium are Plymouth Rock and New Atlantis.

 On October 25th, the Austin American-Statesman newspaper runs an article about Sonobeat entitled Song Capitols Ask Austin For New Music Sounds.
 Though the article contains some factual errors – for example, it claims that some Sonobeat recordings are made in a barn (none are ever recorded in a barn) and that Rim is a graduate student at the University of Texas (he's not; he's an undergrad at the time) – it gets the essentials right.

-Near the end of the year, Liberty Records (which earlier in 1969 is purchased by Transamerica Corporation and merges with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat recorded in '68.
+Near the end of the year, Liberty Records (which earlier in 1969 is purchased by Transamerica Corporation and merges with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat records a year earlier.
 Bill Sr. had circulated the album to national labels through a limited Sonobeat advance pressing but it is well into '69 before he receives any bites.
 The sale of the Afro-Caravan album to Liberty/UA is a financial godsend and saves Sonobeat from folding at the end of the year.